kylemadkins/web/src/content/blog/screen-wrapping-in-unity.md

 ## Using a singleton

 Eventually, we will have other objects like enemies and projectiles that might need access to the same screen information used for wrapping.
-Sharing the screen information with many different game objects is a good use case for the [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
+Sharing the screen information with many different GameObjects is a good use case for the [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
 Instead of editing the left and right screen boundaries in different places, we can create a centralized place to store and access that information.

 Here's what that script would look like.